Wentworthville: Trains

 The Wentworthville station was the site of the first major Tangara accident, a derailment, which occurred on 27 December 1989.

 Buses

-East of Old Prospect Road, the Liverpool-Parramatta T-way runs along the southern boundary.
+East of Old Prospect Road, the Liverpool–Parramatta T-way runs along the southern boundary.
 The North-West T-way runs just outside the suburb boundaries on Mons Road.

-Transit Systems Sydney runs route 818 from Westmead Hospital to Merrylands via Wentworthville railway station.
+Transit Systems runs route 818 from Westmead Hospital to Merrylands via Wentworthville railway station.